MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-tha-average-vat-for-purchase-transactions.md

 item as part of the inventory amount or to the expense account for a service as part of the expense.

-For more information about unrealized and realized VAT, see Tax invoice for Thailand\[link\].
+For more information about unrealized and realized VAT, see [Tax invoice for Thailand]().

 ### Post a vendor payment transaction when the VAT ratio is updated after the invoice is posted